ahurtado-cm/app2_cicd/.github/README.md

   general / code and automation / actions/ general set wojkflow permissions to read and write (to work with GITHUB_TOKEN)

-crete secrets required by9 the project
+crete secrets required by the project.